darrenl5941/sep10-freedom-project/blog/entry03.md

 ### Creativity

-Another skill that I learned was **creativity** when we had to come of with ideas for _possible future technology_ in our topic.
-I had to think of what would help in my topic _the stock market_, so I thought of things that would make managing stocks more convienient or predicatble such as stock market predictors or advanced stock tracking apps.
+Another skill that I learned was **creativity** when we had to come up with ideas for _possible future technology_ in our topic.
+I had to think of what would help in my topic _the stock market_, so I thought of things that would make managing stocks more convenient or predictable such as stock market predictors or advanced stock tracking apps.

 ---

 ### Checking Information

 While thinking of possible future technology I also needed to learn how to **check information**.
 I needed to make sure that the ideas I came up with didn't already exist to make sure that they are _future_ innovations.
-When I did find that one of the ideas I came up with like apps that wold track stocks I thought of how they could be improved instead and make that into a future peice of technology instead.
+When I did find that one of the ideas I came up with like apps that would track stocks I thought of how they could be improved instead and make that into a future piece of technology instead.

 ---